Carol-96/alx-system_engineering-devops/0x02-shell_redirections/README.md

 No 20.
 Create a script that removes all letters c and C from input.
 No 21.Write a script that reverse its input.
 No 22.
 Write a script that displays all users and their home directories, sorted by users.
+NO 23.
+Write a command that finds all empty files and directories in the current directory and all sub-directories.
+NO 24.
+Write a script that lists all the files with a .gif extension in the current directory and all its sub-directories.
+NO 25.
+An acrostic is a poem (or other form of writing) in which the first letter (or syllable, or word) of each line (or paragraph, or other recurring feature in the text) spells out a word, message or the alphabet.
+The word comes from the French acrostiche from post-classical Latin acrostichis).
+As a form of constrained writing, an acrostic can be used as a mnemonic device to aid memory retrieval
+NO 26.
+Write a script that parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests.